 Relax as you sail across Anadyrskiy Bay towards Anadyr.

 After breakfast, say your farewells.
 There will be a complimentary transfer to the airport or to a central downtown hotel.

 The above itinerary is a guide only, as the exact program depends on weather and ice conditions and the wildlife you encounter.
 These expeditions are subject to approval from various Russian Federal and Regional Authorities and may have to change depending on these approvals.
 Permits have been lodged for all the sites mentioned in the itinerary, depending on approvals these may have to be amended or substituted.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 You can join this expedition either in Anadyr or in Nome, Alaska.
 Those starting in Nome will fly by a charter flight and join the ship in Anadyr.

 Mandatory Travel Insurance:

-Cabin accommodations; all meals on board the ship; onboard lectures and access to public areas; shore excursions as described; services of expedition team; pre- and post-cruise transfers.
+Cabin accommodations and meals aboard the ship; onboard lectures and access to public areas; shore excursions as described; services of expedition team; pre- and post-cruise transfers.

-Airfare to and from your home to the port of departure and port of arrival; private charter flight from Nome to Anadyr to Nome; items of a personal nature such as beverages, laundry, and medical supplies; travel insurance; passport and visa fees; gratuities; landing fees; fuel surcharge may apply.
+Airfare to and from your home to the port of departure and port of arrival; private charter flight; items of a personal nature such as beverages, laundry, and medical supplies; travel insurance; passport and visa fees; gratuities; landing fees; fuel surcharge may apply.